Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/conclusion.md

 ## A brief introduction to artificial neurons

 The best known classification algorithms for WBC image analysis[^Habibzadeh_2018] use a technique called **deep learning**.
-You have probably seen this term wielded with reverence, and so in this chapter's conclusion, we will briefly explain what it means and how it could be applied to classification.
+You have probably seen this term wielded with reverence, and so in this chapter's conclusion, we will briefly explain what it means and how it can be applied to classification.

 **Neurons** are cells in the nervous system that are electrically charged and that use this charge as a method of communication to other cells.
 As you are reading this text, huge numbers of neurons are firing in your brain as it processes the visual information that it receives.
 The basic structure of a neuron is shown in the figure below.